Dana Sawyer: Education

 (comprehensive examinations, May 1988).
 Major: History of Asian Religions with a primary focus on religion in modern India.
 Dissertation unfinished, though much of it has been published.

 M.A., University of Iowa, School of Religion, History of Asian Religions, 1993.

 Oxford University, Oxford, England.
-Accepted by the Oriental faculty to study for the D.Phil., with Richard Gombrich as advisor.
+Accepted by the Oriental faculty to study for the Department of Philosophy, with Richard Gombrich as advisor.
 Attended during the Michelmas term, 1980.

 University of Toronto, Toronto, Ontario.
 Graduate courses in Sanskrit and Indian Philosophy (with Bimal Motilal), Fall 1978.